 St. Michael Church was built during the 1970's on the outskirts of Jeffersontown.
 As subdivisions began popping up in the 1990's, St. Michael Parish decided to build a school under the guidance of Father Bill Griner.
 Shortly thereafter a Pack was chartered at St. Michael with the help of Paul Fitch, Assistant Scoutmaster of our Troop and Jim Gnadinger, Cubmaster of Pack 175 at St. Edward.
 The Pack number was 765.

 Our Troop leaders, called on Father Bill Griner to see if we could move our Troop to St. Michael and Father Bill welcomed us with open arms.
 So in 2001 we moved our Troop to St. Michael.
-We still went by number 175.
-In September 2005, Jim Gnadinger became the 3rd Scoutmaster of our Troop.
-In 2006 our Troop officially changed its number to 765 to match the Pack number and Jim Gnadinger became the first Scoutmaster of this new Troop.
+We changed our Troop number to 765 to match the Pack number and Jim Gnadinger became the first Scoutmaster of this new Troop.
 As St. Michael has grown, so has Troop 765.